FlowerPowr/flowerpowr.github.io/README.md

 # ruthhernandez.github.io

-# Ive created a repository to display the stroy behind my etsy store and my brand FlowerPowr
+# Ive created a repository to display the story behind my etsy store and my brand FlowerPowr

 ## I want to add more features like: